-- Each Director oversees 35 portfolios of the Company. - 1.
-Subject to the Company's Retirement Policy, each Director may continue to serve as a Director until the last day of the calendar year in which the applicable Director attains age 75 or until his successor is elected and qualified or his death, resignation or removal.
+- Each Director oversees 48 portfolios of the fund complex, consisting of the series in the Company and Penn Capital Funds Trust (7 portfolios). - 1.
+Subject to the Company's Retirement Policy, each Director may continue to serve as a Director until the last day of the calendar year in which the applicable Director attains age 75 or until his or her successor is elected and qualified or his or her death, resignation or removal.
 The Board reserves the right to waive the requirements of the Policy with respect to an individual Director.
 The Board has approved waivers of the policy with respect to Messrs.
-Brodsky, Carnall, Giordano, Sablowsky and Straniere.
+Brodsky, Giordano, Sablowsky and Straniere.
 Each officer holds office at the pleasure of the Board until the next special meeting of the Company or until his or her successor is duly elected and qualified, or until he or she dies, resigns or is removed. - 2.
 Mr. Sablowsky is considered an "interested person" of the Company as that term is defined in the 1940 Act and is referred to as an "Interested Director."
 Mr. Sablowsky is considered an "Interested Director" of the Company by virtue of his position as a senior officer of Oppenheimer & Co., Inc., a registered broker-dealer.